Hasib Hussain

-Hussain detonated a bomb on the No. 30 bus that exploded in Tavistock Square, killing 13 of the 52 people killed in the suicide bombings, and himself.
+Hussain detonated a bomb on the No. 30 bus in Tavistock Square.
+It killed 13 of the 52 people killed in the attacks, excluding him and the three other bombers.
 Investigators found his body and personal effects on the bus.
-At the age of 18, he was the youngest of the group of four.
-The other men were Shehzad Tanweer, Germaine Lindsay, and Mohammad Sidique Khan.

 Biography

-Hussain was born in Leeds General Infirmary and raised in Holbeck, West Yorkshire, Leeds, England, the youngest of four children.
-His father, Mahmood, of Pakistani origin, worked in a factory, while his mother, Maniza, was an interpreter for British Pakistani families at Leeds General Infirmary.

-Hussain received his primary education at Ingram Road Primary School, Holbeck.
-In September 1998, he began his secondary education at South Leeds High School — formerly the Matthew Murray High School.
+Hussain was born in Leeds General Infirmary, to Pakistani parents and raised in Holbeck, West Yorkshire, Leeds, England, the youngest of four children.
+He received his primary education at Ingram Road Primary School, Holbeck.
+In September 1998, he began his secondary education at South Leeds High School.
 Maintaining a good attendance record, he received GCSEs in English language, English literature, maths, science, Urdu, and design technology and a GNVQ in business studies in 2003.
 Hussain went on to attend Thomas Danby College in Leeds, earning a Vocational Certificate of Education (AVCE) in business the same year as the attacks.
 He was a member of the Holbeck Hornets football team and the local cricket team.
-When he left Matthew Murray High School, teachers who knew him described him as "a slow gentle giant" who "did not spread leaflets of hate-mail".
+When he left high school, teachers who knew him described him as "a slow gentle giant".

 In the later half of 2003, Hussain met Mohammed Sidique Khan and Shehzad Tanweer.
-The three frequented the Stratford Street mosque in Beeston, and were also associated with the Hamara Youth Access Point, a drop-in centre for teens.
+The three frequented the Stratford Street Mosque in Beeston, and were also associated with the Hamara Youth Access Point, a drop-in centre for teens.